Candace Cameron Bure Reveals How She Got Her Favorite ’80s Teen Idol To Appear On The ‘Fuller House’ Finale

 While I do like to snuggle up in bed with @andreabarber’s book #FullCircle, one thing it doesn’t do is put you to sleep!
 Well done, my friend.
 AB, your vulnerability and openness takes courage and it is inspiring.
 (And as you know I only recently somehow discovered that you were/are a #JoeGirl- and now that shit is on blast!! ????????????). ????????????????????????????????????????????????????????????????????????????????

-Barber even told Us Weekly that her love for her childhood teen idols helped her get through her 2014 divorce.
+Andrea even told Us Weekly that her love for her childhood teen idols helped her get through her 2014 divorce.

-In her 2019 book, Full Circle: From Hollywood to Real Life and Back Again, Barber explained how the “Hangin’ Tough” singers got her out of her post-divorce funk after she saw them in concert in Hershey, Pennsylvania.
-The Fuller House star revealed that the outdoor concert was drenched with heavy rain but that when she saw her idols onstage she felt “so free.”
+In her 2019 book, Full Circle: From Hollywood to Real Life and Back Again, Andrea explained how the “Hangin’ Tough” singers got her out of her post-divorce funk after she saw them in concert in Hershey, Pennsylvania.
+The Fuller House star revealed that the outdoor concert was drenched with heavy rain but that when she saw her idols onstage, she felt “so free.”